t3ng214/aws-alexa-workshop-ask/README.md

 ![](img/workshop/9-7-c.png)

 *	d.
 Paste it back to the Alexa console after line 4.
 *	e.
-Input a innovation name as shown below.
+Input a invocation name as shown below.
 ![](img/workshop/9-7-e.png)

 8. Click on Save Model and then Build Model.
 9. Note: You should notice that Intents and Slot Types will auto populate based on the JSON Interaction Model that you have now applied to your skill.

 10. If your interaction model builds successfully, proceed to the next step.
 If not, you should see an error.
 Try to resolve the errors.
 In our next step of this guide, we will be creating our Lambda function in the AWS developer console, but keep this browser tab open, because we will be returning here.

 ###	10 Create a Lambda function for Alexa